coala/documentation/Users/coafile.rst

 forward slashes as path separator even on Windows (to keep relative paths platform independent), use double-backslashes if you really mean a backslash in all places.

+You can now move on to an example with :doc:`Tutorial`.